procurement strategy

 Total Quality Management (TQM)

-Unlike some other procurement strategies, TQM doesn't focus on any particular objective of the procurement process, but rather on the entire transaction lifecycle: from selecting goods and services to invoicing and payment.
+Unlike some other procurement strategies, TQM doesn't focus on any particular objective of the procurement process but rather on the entire transaction lifecycle: from selecting goods and services to invoicing and payment.
+As part of this strategy, the procurement team strives to optimize the customer journey, automate workflows for sourcing and purchasing processes, and continuously train employees.

-Total quality management is based on continuous improvement through teamwork and training of all parties involved.
+Total quality management procurement strategy is based on continuous improvement through optimizing operations and fostering teamwork.

 Procurement Training